 Shinzan Shrine: 50min from Hadachi Station (JR Oga Line) by bus

-What Is Namahage Like Today?
+What Is the of Namahage Today?

 Originally, participants in the Namahage folk ritual would visit most households.
 However, with the changing times, now there are some families who do not welcome a visit from the Namahage.
 Some parents can’t stand to see their children being scolded.
 Some even say that it is a cruel ritual of disciplinary punishment against children.
 So many have challenged the tradition of this culture through the years.